getgauge/taiko/docs/installing.md

 ## Local installation

-As any other Node js library Taiko, you can add Taiko to your node projects by running
+As any other [Node.js](https://nodejs.org) library Taiko, you can add Taiko to your node projects by running

 ```